 While endurance cyclist enjoys long miles, some even get confused between slow and steady as they put in those miles at an easy intensity.

 When you are thinking of riding long distance, keep your pace steady and maintain a good average pace.
-Don’t dilly-dally while you are refueling, checking your bike computer, fixing a flat or so on.
+Don’t dilly-dally while you are refuelling, checking your bike computer, fixing a flat or so on.
 Use your heart rate monitor, power meter or your bike computer to maintain an average speed.
 Besides, riding steadily does not always mean you need not push sometimes.

 Failing to mix it up: